jennyhedley/digital-writing-2025/README.md

 These prompts also serve as a good place to begin jotting ideas toward 500 words for Ass 3.

+## Week 11

+### Monday class – 19th May

+Today we will spend the first hour of class troubleshooting tech issues.
+If you are using Twine and have not embedded images yet, test this out asap.
+People commonly have directory issues that need to be worked through.

+Also make sure your project is published using GitHub Pages as this is how Lucinda and Jenny will view your project during marking.
+Test that it looks/plays as expected.

+Please remember that Jenny is available for tech support through Week 12 (next week) only and the last class is Wednesday 28th May.
+Jenny will attend this Wednesday 28th class to provide last-minute tech support and will wrap up with the evening drop-in session from 5.25-6.25pm.
+Jenny cannot guarantee availability to offer tech support on the 29th/30th due to full-time study so get in early.
+Email your problems/screenshot issues so that they sit in our inboxes and we will get to them as soon as time permits.

+Today we will walk over to 8.4.13 together for the Horizons showcase which runs from 3.30–5pm.

+### Wednesday class – 21st May

 ## Course Experience Survey - Open now

+Please take time in class to complete the CES.

 The CES has launched and we invite you to give feedback which will help shape future iterations of this course.
 Visit [this link](https://bit.ly/cesrmit) to let RMIT know what you thought of the learning experience, the online content, what you loved and what you'd change.
 The link closes on 8th June. *Take the survey asap and you'll be entered into a weekly draw where you can win a $500 voucher.*